sage-code/maj/verbs.md

 * tu raku'be mi vuza   = you have broken my camera
 * tu hodu'ga una dota  = you are holding a dept
 * poi tu dovu sh pagu  = then you have to pay
+* tu pagu la gema      = you pay the money
 * la dota sonu'be pago = the debt was payed

 **Read next about:** [adverbs](adverbs.md)